Bernie Sanders faces attacks in Democrats' debate-stage clash in South Carolina

 Biden was also looking to make a big impression in South Carolina, where he was long viewed as the unquestioned front-runner because of his support from black voters.

+Bloomberg also weighed in on race: "I know that if I were black my success would have been a lot harder to achieve," he said.
+"That's a fact that we've got to do something about."

+Gun control also played prominently at the debate, held close to the church where a gunman killed nine black parishioners in 2015.

-Biden slammed Sanders for his support of the 2005 Protection of Lawful Commerce in Arms Act, legislation that protects gun manufacturers and sellers from laws that attempt to hold them liable for dealing firearms that end up in the hand of criminals.
+Biden slammed Sanders for his record on gun control, seizing on the Vermont senator's supportof the 2005 Protection of Lawful Commerce in Arms Act, legislation that protects gun manufacturers and sellers from laws that attempt to hold them liable for dealing firearms that end up in the hand of criminals.

 "My friend to my right, and others, have in fact also given in to gun manufacturers absolute immunity," said Biden, referring to Sanders backing of the controversial gun legislation.
 "Imagine if I stood here and said, 'We give immunity to drug companies.
 We give immunity to tobacco companies.'
 That has caused carnage on our streets. "